GOD TAKES HIS TIME

 Mary and old Jack was gone.
 It hurt a lot, but I’m from a family who knows how to carry on.
 I threw my suitcase in my old pickup truck and waved so long to Nashville’s Music Row as I passed through headed for Missouri, the Ozarks, and more promises, affirmations, and high hopes of enlightenment.

-I kept rolling my three stones; I called the gray one Saturn, the black one Pluto, the red one Jupiter, and sometimes Mars, We rolled up into the Ozarks and found a very interesting old soul who promised enlightenment, I thought, but he was just trying to survive.
+I kept rolling my three stones; I called the gray one Saturn, the black one Pluto, the red one Jupiter, and sometimes Mars, We, the stones and me, rolled up into the Ozarks and found a very interesting old soul who promised enlightenment, but he was just trying to survive.
 I paid my money, spent several days with some nice people sort of like me but didn’t find what I had in mind, it was time to try again ——- God takes His time — Deal with it.

-I took a different road back to Nashville and went back to my steady job, my books, and words when I heard a noise, looked out the window and I’ll be damned if it wasn’t Mary in my driveway with a story about a blue, blue ocean but a faded, shrinking dream ——- God takes His time for everything because it’s His time, He created it.
+I took a different road back to Nashville and went back to my steady job, my books, and the sweet written word when I heard a noise, looked out the window and I’ll be damned if it wasn’t Mary in my driveway with a story about a blue, blue ocean but a faded, shrinking dream ——- God takes His time for everything because it’s His time, He created it.